angular/angular/aio/content/guide/component-styles.md

-## Appendix 1: Inspecting the CSS generated in emulated view encapsulation
+## Appendix: Inspecting generated CSS

 When using emulated view encapsulation, Angular preprocesses all component styles so that they approximate the standard shadow CSS scoping rules.